zainabmirkar/100DaysOfDevOps/AWS/Day 5.md

   load balancer periodically sends a request to each registered target to check its status.
  - after that it closes the connection that was made established for health check.
  ## Passive
- - Load balancer observeshow targets respond to connections.
+ - Load balancer observes how targets respond to connections.
  - enables the LB to detect unhealthy targets before it is reported unhealthy by active checks.
  - Health checks are done on url routes or ports.
 Expects 200 response to term it as healthy.